procreativeeu/TestSpec/TrashManager/generalSpec.md

 ## 2. Entity list

 - **Trash Container** (bin) - Element that can store particular amount of trash.
 Capacity (cm3) is determined upon Trash Container creation and cannot be changed later.
+There should be one Trash Container per Office, not per person.

 - **Trash Item** - Element that can be stored in Trash Container.
 Each element has it's volume (cm3) and a rate of becoming stinky.